shrey-gupta/Causal-Inference-using-Markov-Blanket/README.md

 ### 3.1.1 Pre-processing
-The REGED dataset consisted of discrete values that were normalized in the range of [-1,1] such that their mean was 0 and std variance was 1.
+The REGED dataset consisted of discrete values that were normalized in the range of [-1,1] such that their mean = 0 and std deviation = 1.
 LUCAS, LUCAP and SIDO did not require any pre-processing.

 ### 3.1.2 Markov blanket generation